-Glentoran return to winning ways
+Carrick stun Ballymena as Glentoran win

-Irish Premiership: Glentoran beat Glenavon as Larne, Carrick Rangers and Portadown win
+Irish Premiership: Carrick Rangers stun Ballymena as Glentoran, Larne and Portadown win

 Last updated on .From the section Irish

+Ten-man Carrick Rangers stunned Ballymena United 2-1 to continue their superb start to the Irish Premiership season.

+Jordan Gibson scored a last-minute winner to complete the comeback after Stewart Nixon was sent off in the first-half.

-Glentoran returned to winning ways with a 2-1 victory over Glenavon in the Irish Premiership at Mourneview Park.
+Glentoran returned to winning ways with a 2-1 victory over Glenavon at Mourneview Park.

-Jay Donnelly scored the winner after Matthew Fitzpatrick had cancelled out Luke McCullough's opener.

-Larne move to within a point behind leaders Cliftonville with a thrilling 4-2 win over Dungannon Swifts.
+Larne beat Dungannon Swifts 4-2 while Portadown won 3-2 at Warrenpoint Town.

-At Taylors Avenue, Jordan Gibson's injury time goal gave Carrick Rangers their first home league win over Ballymena United since 1994 with a 2-1 success.
+At Taylors Avenue, Gibson's injury time goal gave Carrick Rangers their first home league win over Ballymena United since 1994 with a 2-1 success.

 The game exploded into life shortly after the half-hour mark as, firstly, Jonte Smith put Ballymena in front with an instinctive header after a free kick hadn't been cleared.

-The game had barely re-started when Carrick were dealt another blow when striker Stewart Nixon was shown a straight red card by referee Andrew Davey following a challenge on Caolan Loughran.
+The game had barely re-started when Carrick were dealt another blow when striker Nixon was shown a straight red card by referee Andrew Davey following a challenge on Caolan Loughran.

 Ballymena almost doubled their lead in fortuitous fashion early in the second half when a miscued header from a Carrick defender came back off his own crossbar with Ryan Waide heading the rebound over when well placed.